 - To apply the above learning to one's own institution - through closely-coached project work aimed at stress testing each participating team's current plans, revising them as needed, and developing specific strategic initiatives to achieve these.

 - For individual team members, to share ideas and experience with others with parallel responsibilities from other participating teams (deans/directors; associate deans/VPs for teaching; associate deans/VPs for tesearch; heads of finance/administration; etc).

-Leading the Way is a three-day strategic retreat with a follow-up Skype session two months later.
+Leading the Way is a three-day strategic retreat with a follow-up Skype session three months later.

 - Each participating team should submit, at least one month ahead of the workshop, a 3-5 page overview of their operating environment/markets; their mission, vision and strategy; and their perceived key challenges.
 Guidelines for these submissions will be distributed by the faculty well in advance of the workshop.
 Each team should also review the internet sites of other participating teams and be ready to make comments.

-- The three days wind up with a final master class dedicated to formulating and implementing 2-3 high-priority "strategic change initiatives", the focus of the "homework" which will precede a half-day Skype session for all teams two months after the workshop itself.
+- The three days wind up with a final Masterclass dedicated to define and then implement 2-3 high-priority "strategic change initiatives", the focus of the "homework" which will precede a half-day Skype session for all teams three months after the workshop itself.

 Additionally, invited faculty experts step in as necessary to provide specialized expertise in various functional areas (such as finance, faculty policies, accreditation and quality, pedagogy, etc).

 Participating teams may vary in number from 4 to 6 members.
 The dean/director/president must always be included as a leadership team member.

 Depending on the team size, fees for CEEMAN members are as follows:

 - with 4 participants per team: €4,200 total (€350 per day per participant)